![]() ®

 Aftermarket electronic ignitions |

 What I am saying here about aftermarket electronic ignitions I am saying in the context of Honda maintenance.
 Honda points are such high quality that no electronic ignition can surpass them.
 Having started out on Brit bikes I am aware on the other hand that their points were not the best.
-Electronic substitutes may be the best choice on those machines.
+Electronic substitutes may be the best choice on those machines and possibly some others.

 Adjusting the Kettering ignition that comes stock on many 70s Honda roadbikes is thought to be challenging.
 And it is.
 Back in the day, veteran mechanics developed their own techniques as the official manual was not very helpful, techniques that thanks to their grassroots origin are eminently effective.
 However, at this late a date newcomers to the Kettering servicing procedure are lost.
 They're frustrated and it is this impasse with the necessary technique, this shock of reality, that likely compels today’s riders to search for aftermarket transistorized alternatives.

 Kettering ignition timing is unfortunately (and to a lifetime veteran mechanic like myself, strangely) without context for almost everyone alive today.
 Today’s vintage rider just has no frame of reference.
 None of the other vehicles he has had contact with in his lifetime require Kettering's obsessive, skillful, out-of-the-box attention to detail.
-Most people think their carburetors are the most important.
+Most vintage Honda riders think their carburetors are the most important part.
 The fact is that ignition is many times more important than carburetion on these bikes, and this is incomprehensible to the average rider.
 He just won’t believe it.
 And since he doesn’t believe it he has no motivation to take responsibility for properly tuning his engine.
-In fact this is the only kind of customer I have problems with, and they are big problems.
+In fact this is the only kind of customer I have problems with, and they were big problems until I quit rebuilding carbs for these machines.
+I hated to, but I had to.

 Unfortunately, substituting an aftermarket electronic ignition does not completely relieve the customer’s pain.
-Properly installing an aftermarket ignition often requires a level of expertise that is even then out of the scope of the average Joe’s skillset, not to mention his patience.
+For one thing, properly installing a Dyna ignition for example often requires a level of expertise that is even then out of the scope of the average Joe’s skillset, not to mention his patience.
 I know this because I know these systems, and I talk with these customers nearly every day.
-There are in fact five issues aftermarket ignitions present which are seldom considered by the powersports media.
+There are in fact six issues aftermarket ignitions present which are seldom considered by the powersports media.

 Installation